How to Maintain and Repair a Vintage Rotary Dial Telephone?

 Lubrication of Moving Parts

-• Use a high-quality, non-conductive lubricant specifically designed for electrical components.
+• Use a high-quality oil that is non-conductive and made for electrical parts.

 Cord and Wire Maintenance

-• If you notice any exposed wires, it's time to replace the cord to prevent potential electrical hazards.
+• If you see any wires showing, you should replace the cord to avoid possible electrical dangers.

 blog-1-1Common Repair Techniques for Vintage Rotary Dial Telephones